Everything you need to know to plan your perfect trip and see all the main tourist attractions in Bayreuth.

 But at that time, Bayreuth was already deep into debt and really couldn’t afford a more lavish palace.
 So a couple of old buildings were incorporated into the new design to save costs.
 The interiors, however, are as outstanding as you’d expect from a building (partially) designed by Wilhelmine.
 They are a prime example of the Bayreuther Rococo.

 Probably the most amazing part of the castle was added after her death, however.
 Having no male heir, the margrave married again in 1759.
 His new wife, Margravine Sophie, didn’t want to be surrounded by everything her predecessor left behind, so the Italian Building was constructed.

 It’s a set of very small and intimate rooms in pale pastel tones.
 Each and everyone is decorated with flowers, putti, and fantastic birds from floor to ceiling.
 It’s truly the highlight of the whole palace and feels more like walking through a garden (which was probably precisely the intention).

 Note: You can only visit the Italian building on a guided tour, but it’s included in the entrance fee.

 3. Richard Wagner Museum

 After Margravine Wilhelmine’s and Friedrich III.’s time, things got pretty quiet in Bayreuth.
-The insane depth the two of them piled up for their building projects prevented future generations from leaving their mark.
-Up until King Ludwig II of Bavaria decided to support the famous composer Richard Wagner, and a new opera house was built in the city.
+The insane debt the two of them piled up for their building projects prevented future generations from leaving their mark – until King Ludwig II of Bavaria decided to support the famous composer Richard Wagner, and a new opera house was built in the city.